 One of the reasons X1 changed their rewards program and dropped the annual fee was due to the amount of premium cardholders they talked to that expressed their dissatisfaction with paying high annual fees, especially without a lot of travel.
 X1 has shown they are willing to adapt to their market to provide a rewards structure that is beneficial to many so you can expect it to adapt as time goes on as well.

 At this point, X1 has opened up a waiting list.
-If you want to apply through a reader’s link, hecan eventually get 4X points per month. 🙂 Otherwise, just use the link at the top.
-They are looking at using an affiliate channel at some point so if you do not see this on a bunch of blogs right now, you probably will eventually!
+If you want to apply through a reader’s link, you and they can eventually get 4X points per month. 🙂 They are looking at using an affiliate channel at some point so if you do not see this on a bunch of blogs right now, you probably will eventually!

 So, there is not an application just yet – just a waiting list.
 Eventually, you will be able to sign up and then start using the card!
 I am looking forward to trying out the card to see how it works in some of my non-bonus category spend and to really take advantage of the virtual credit card numbers.
 I know Citi has this but X1 is making it even more simple with their take on tech.